SuperOfficeDocs/superoffice-docs/docs/online/migrate/index.md

 Ticking the **Test Migration** checkbox will have the following consequences:

-* It does not create a [test environment][2].
-* Onsite installation will not be touched (stopped for logging) and its license will not be changed.
-Users will be able to log in to Onsite while performing a Test migration.
+* Your onsite installation will not be touched (stopped for logging) and its license will not be changed.
+Users will be able to log in to Onsite while performing test migrations.
+* It does not create a [production sandbox environment][2], this has to be ordered separately.
 * Tenant will be left in *offlinemaintenance* mode.
-It can be used to create a production sandbox.
+It can be cloned in to a production sandbox for log in and testing.
-* Users cannot log into it.
+* Users cannot log in to it.
-* It will leave the tenant in a state that allows you to perform a test migration several times without involvement of Online Operations.
+* It will leave the tenant in a state that allows you to perform the test migration several times without involvement from Online Operations.
 With the sandbox you can verify that changes made Onsite are correctly transferred to Online.
-* It will still completely delete the database, users and app authorizations on the tenant, which is why will do not want users to log in to this tenant before it is actually a live migration.
+* Each test migration will completely delete the current migrated database, all SuperId users and any app authorizations on the tenant.
+This is why we do not allow users to log in to this tenant before it is actually a live migration.

+> [!WARNING]
-* Once you run OMT with the Test Migration checkbox unticked, the tenant will be set to a *running* mode after a migration is completed and accepted.
+> Once you run OMT with the **Test Migration** checkbox unticked (live migration), the tenant will be set to a *running* mode after a migration is completed and accepted.
+>
+> After live migration where users have been allowed to log in and the migration is marked as complete, you **cannot** run the OMT again on this tenant.

  ![4-checklist-start.png -screenshot][img9]